 If someone is asked to decide who the most influential people in the world are, he would definitely think first about the famous people in the news.
 Because their opinion is heard, they are welcomed to all the events… The celebrities.
 But are all the famous people influential?

-PR became a very common word in Bulgaria in the last 15 years.
+Public relations has become a very common word in Bulgaria in the last 15 years.
 Before that it was terra incognita.
-Today even the children know that if they want to become famous, they need good PR.
+Today even the children know that if they want to become famous, they need good PR services.
 So it is no surprise that 3 of the 100 most influential women in Bulgaria are PR professionals.
 Why are women so successful in PR?

 There is a famous saying “Behind every successful man, there’s a strong woman”.
 It seems to be that most women feel very comfortable in the role of a supporter and don’t need the limelight of being on stage.
 The are very happy to stay backstage.
 Women – in general – also seem to be better communicators, they are more delicate, more adaptive during periods of crisis and transformation, more flexible.
 Intuition and compassion are very important in PR.
 The clients need to be heard, nurtured, need to know that they can count on their PR specialists 100% of the time, especially nowadays with the boom of the social media.
 And above all they need someone that they can trust like a mother.

 It would be interesting if we make a research what the percentage of the women in PR profession is.
 My guess would be more than 80%.
 Even if the boss is a man, he often prefers to hire women.

 But what about the people who are influencing and changing the society without being famous?
 The people around us who are changing our lives every day?
 The real influencers.
 I wish someone makes such a survey.
 It is easy nowadays with the social media.
 And somehow I trust that on the top of the list would be our mothers, families, friends, teachers.
 The people who influence every second of our lives.